9 Essential micronized progesterone concerns to grasp:

 Bioidentical hormone therapy often called “natural hormone therapy” because bioidentical hormones act in the body just like the hormones we produce.
 But here again, that tricky word natural muddies the waters.

 As was mentioned before, pregnant mares’ urine is natural, but the drug Premarin is not bioidentical, at least not to human estrogen.
 The same goes for Cenestin, which is made from plants but is not bioidentical.

 Technically, the body can’t distinguish bioidentical hormones from the ones your ovaries produce.

 On a blood test, your total estradiol reflects the bioidentical estradiol you’ve taken as well as the estradiol your body makes.
-On the other hand, Premarin is metabolized into various forms of estrogen that aren’t measured by standard laboratory tests, so the body doesn’t respond well to it.
+On the other hand, Premarin metabolized into various forms of estrogen aren’t measured by standard laboratory tests, so the body doesn’t respond well to it.

 #6: How to find bioidentical hormones

 Many products are considered bioidentical estrogens and micronized progesterone.
 Many of these products are FDA-approved and can be purchased at your local drug store.